iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/ConneR/[#019] Let me tell everyone a quick anecdote.md

 If it was me, I would probably burn these ants with a magnifying glass, I think??

 **DMO**<br>
-A max-level, full-screen taunt lul
+A max\-level, full\-screen taunt lul

 **Amberclove**<br>
 By the holy light! <br>